This course can be taken as stand-alone, or as part of the Diploma in Human Rights and Forced Displacement.

 About the Instructors

-Dr. Jan Arno Hessbruegge (Germany) is a human rights officer in the Methodology, Education and Training Section of the Office of the United Nations High Commissioner for Human Rights (OHCHR).
-Over the last 11 years, he has worked as a legal adviser in the High Commissioner’s Executive Office, OHCHR’s Rule of Law Section and the U.N.
+Dr. Jan Arno Hessbruegge (Germany) works for the New York Office of the United Nations High Commissioner for Human Rights (OHCHR).
+Over the last 14 years, he has worked as a legal adviser in the High Commissioner’s Executive Office, in OHCHR’s Rule of Law Section and for the U.N.
 Commissions of Inquiry on Human Rights in Syria and North Korea.
 He also served in peacekeeping missions in Sudan and Haiti, and worked with the U.N.
 Special Rapporteur on Violence against Women and the Representative of the U.N.
 Secretary-General on Internally Displaced Persons.
 He holds a law degree from the University of Muenster in Germany, a Master of Law and Diplomacy from the Fletcher School, the Diploma Law of the Hague Academy of International Law and a doctorate in international law from European University Viadrina in Frankfurt (Oder), Germany.
+He teaches this course in a personal capacity and the views presented are not necessarily those of the U.N.

 Dr. Mihir Kanade (India) is the Director of the UPEACE Human Rights Centre and is also the Head of the Department of International Law and Human Rights at UPEACE.
 His principal area of academic research and study is Human Rights and Globalization, covering several themes within that interface including trade and investment, sustainable development, forced migration, indigenous peoples’ rights, public health, amongst others.
 He has extensive experience in training staff of inter-governmental, governmental and non-governmental organizations, as well as professionals, in the field of human rights.
 He acts as an advisor to several human rights organizations and corporations on issues related to human rights and international law.
 He is also an adjunct faculty at Universidad Alfonso XI El Sabio (Spain), Cheikh Anta Diop University (Senegal), and Long Island University (United States).
 He has a LL.B from Nagpur University (India) and a Masters degree and PhD from UPEACE.
 Prior to his pursuit in academia, Mihir practiced for six years as a lawyer in the Bombay High Court and in the Supreme Court of India, focusing on issues of fundamental human rights violations.
 He has also taught several professional certificate online course on the protection of refugees and stateless persons.